rak-n-rok/Krake/docs/dev/architecture.rst

 The API is the central component of Krake.
 It holds the global state of the system.
-Krake uses an abstraction for real world objects -- e.g. Kubernetes_ clusters or OpenStack_ deployments -- managed or used by it.
+Krake uses an abstraction for real world objects -- e.g. Kubernetes_ clusters or clouds (e.g. OpenStack_) -- managed or used by it.
 The objects are represented as RESTful HTTP resources called *API resources*.
 These resources are stored in an associated etcd_ database.
 Each resource is a nested JSON object following some conventions that can be found in section